mxstn/mxstn.github.io/_pages/photography.md

 title: Photography
 ---

 From time to time I also take pictures in the mountains.
+Below you find a few samples.

 <div class="gallery">
 {% for file in site.static_files %}